CIFASIS/dataset-processing/README.md

 [//]: # (If ORB-SLAM crashes, it is possible to recover the estimated trajectory from the file tracked_poses_tum.log)

+## Visual-Inertial Odometry Systems (NEW) {#vio}

+We suggest to take a look at our new publication:

+J. Cremona, R. Comelli, T. Pire, **Experimental evaluation of Visual-Inertial Odometry systems for arable farming**.
+Journal of Field Robotics, 2022.
+DOI: https://doi.org/10.1002/rob.22099

+There we have tested the most relevant state-of-the-art Visual-Inertial Odometry Systems including [ORB-SLAM3](https://arxiv.org/abs/2206.05066), [Basalt](https://gitlab.com/VladyslavUsenko/basalt), [Kimera-VIO](https://github.com/MIT-SPARK/Kimera-VIO), etc.
+[This](https://github.com/CIFASIS/slam_agricultural_evaluation) is the corresponding repository and the submitted version of the paper can be found [here](https://arxiv.org/abs/2206.05066).

 # Dataset evaluation

 We recomend the [evo](https://github.com/MichaelGrupp/evo) evaluation tool.